Las Vegas, Nevada

 Morning Dues

 I resolved to not go in the Ultra Pro line again, but stopped by the show store to grab another Secret Lair for the day, and to attempt to buy those commander decks they said they'd have in stock.
 They didn't have the commander decks, but while I was waiting in line another Black Lotus member let me know that the show store was selling Final Fantasy collector packs at $40, and vendors literally downstairs were buying them at $70.
-I bought six by waiting in line twice since they only let you buy three at a time.
+I bought six by waiting in line twice, since they only let you buy three at a time.
 This was, of course, incredibly unfun, but was very high value.
-I think either they should let people just buy as many of whatever thing they want at a time (and allow those people to just go and enjoy the con instead of constantly waiting in line) OR limit purchases per person by punching holes in attendees badges when they'd made their allowed purchase (ie. People are allowed to buy 3 collector boosters for the whole weekend.
+I think either they should let people just buy as many of whatever thing they want at a time (and allow those people to just go and enjoy the con instead of constantly clogging up the line) OR limit purchases per person by punching holes in attendees badges (ie. People are allowed to buy 3 collector boosters for the whole weekend.
 When they buy their three, punch a star-shaped hole in their badge.
 The next time they come up, they can't buy any collector boosters).
-As it was, Magic players had discovered how to optimize the fun out of MagicCon.
-At 10am the regular attendees were allowed in and the Black Lotus merch line slowed down significantly, so I didn't bother continuing to grind packs.
+At 10am the regular attendees were allowed in, and the Black Lotus merch line slowed down significantly, so I didn't bother continuing to grind packs.
 I walked downstairs, sold my packs and headed over to the lounge.
 I had just enough time to grab my daily swag and stuff my bag with beverages and snacks before it was time for the PTQ to start.

 Casual Tour Qualifier

 The PTQ was in a separate room, which was great, it was quieter and had carpet.
-Deck registration sheets could've been on the table when I arrived, however, we were seated before the scheduled start time, so the reg sheets not being out in advance didn't really slow us down that much.
 The acoustics in the room, however, were not awesome.
 I only ever heard garbled noise and guessed what was being said based on knowing the sealed procedure.
-I helped explain to the people around me how things worked, since the judges seemed constantly tapped out.
-My opponent hadn't finished registration when it was time for build to start, but since there weren't enough staff to take my judge call, I just timed how long they took, and made a note that we should get an extra 2 minutes at the end if we needed it.
-Neither of us ended up needing it, luckily.
+I helped explain to the people around me how things worked.

 Sketchy Transformations